mattostraszewski/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+  An object that allows us to pass data from parent to child

 2. How do you pass props from a parent to a child?
+  You assign an attribute to the component with the prop name and value.
+JSX

-3. How do you access props from a class-based child component?
+3. How do you access props from a class-based child component? this.props.nameOfProp

 4. How do you access props from a functional component?
+  Must pass props as parameter in the function.

 5. How do you bind a function to a parent component so that it can be passed to a child?
+  Make function an arrow function to automatically bind it.

 ### Understand